PhanChenh/PredictQuantity_PythonProject_PizzaDataset/README.md

 ## Analysis Approach
 1. Exploratory Data Analysis (EDA): Data cleaning, handling missing values, and visualizing trends.
-2. Data Preprocessing: Applying transformations such as log transformations and standardization.
+2. Data Preprocessing and Data Selection: Applying transformations such as log transformations and standardization.
 3. Model Selection and Evaluation: Comparing multiple supervised learning models.
 4. Forecasting Sales and Quantity: Using the best-performing model for predictions.
 5. Insights and Recommendations: Deriving actionable insights for business decisions.